-- 1. Remove hydraulic pump drive belt. (see over) - 2.
-Fit a 15mm ring spanner on to the tensioning pulley centre bolt (A above right) and turn anticlockwise to release tension. - 3.
-Remove belt and release tension gently. - 4.
+1. Remove hydraulic pump drive shaft. (see over)

+2. Fit a 15mm ring spanner on to the tensioning pulley centre bolt (above right) and turn clockwise to release tension.

+- 3. Remove belt and release tension gently. - 4.
 Check all pulley grooves for wear and cleanliness. - 5.
-Turn tensioner anti-clockwise again and fit new belt. - 6.
-Inspect/replace hydraulic pump drive belt
+Turn tensioner clockwise again and fit new belt. - 6.
+Re-connect the hydraulic pump drive shaft